mattja/distob/README.rst

 require numpy 1.9.0b1 or later for full functionality with remote ufuncs)

 A numpy array can also be scattered across the cluster, along a particular axis.
-Operations on the array will then automatically be split up and done in parallel (still work in progress).
+Operations on the array can then automatically be split up and done in parallel (using ``vectorize()`` below)

 Distob is an object layer built on top of IPython.parallel, so it will make use of your default IPython parallel profile.
 This allows different